OpenZeppelin/cairo-contracts/README.md

 ## License

-OpenZeppelin Cairo Contracts is released under the [MIT License](LICENSE).
+OpenZeppelin Contracts for Cairo is released under the [MIT License](LICENSE).